v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex7_Power_App_from_scratch.md

 32. To stop running the app in Preview mode, select the **X** in the circle that appears in the upper right corner of the screen.

 33. You have now finished creating the trigger mechanisms for adding and canceling records in your app, which you want to save before making any additional changes.
-‎
-‎Repeat the process that you learned earlier to save the file and then return to the Power App studio.
+Select the **Save** icon in the upper right corner of the menu bar.
 Do **NOT** publish the app yet as you still have additional changes to make.

 34. Leave the Power Apps tabs open in your browser and proceed to the next task to add Edit and Delete functionality to the Edit screen.